KRANDAWASP/ReactRealLife-Project/README.md

-I have done all infrastructures as indicate in the repositary and you can check full working website down below gif.
+I have done all infrastructures as indicated in the repositary and you can check full working website down below gif.

 ![chrome-capture-2023-2-27](https://user-images.githubusercontent.com/116838694/227923434-5de2ceab-141a-4d52-aec5-f1269714b5cb.gif)